Public Project Page Steven Woods

 A living restoration of Steven Woods' Masters of Mathematics AbTweak research code, rebuilt around a modern SBCL baseline while preserving the thesis, paper, and historical benchmark story as faithfully as possible.

-Named pre-release checkpoint with unified harness, release dashboard, and formal validation set.
+Named release-candidate checkpoint with unified harness, release dashboard, and formal validation set.

 Public page and remote experiment links now sync from the main repository release process.